DheerajMahra/javascript-everyday/README.md

-# javascript
+# javascript-everyday
-A repo dedicated for learning and experimenting javascript
+A repo dedicated for learning and experimenting javascript.
+I literally don't know js 🧐